Patrick Ollier: Public life

 Ollier is Mayor in the city of Rueil Malmaison.
 Rueil is a high-class suburb of Paris.

 He was a deputy of the national assembly, and was its president from March to June 2007.

 Parliamentary work

 Ollier, following General de Gaulle's social positions, is the inventor of the "Work's dividend" who has been taken back in many Government decisions and parliamentary works.

-Renewables energies
+Renewable energy

 In 2005, during a debate on energy law, Patrick Ollier presented an amendment on wind power known as the "Ollier Amendment."
 It aimed to raise the minimum electrical output of wind farms that qualify for automatic electricity repurchase by the EDF to those that produce more than 30MW (from the previous 12MW.)
 It also limited construction of wind farms to designated areas that were to be defined later.
 This caused an outcry from various environmental organizations.
 When faced with this opposition, the amendment was withdrawn.